BIONUT GROUP :

 - In situ field experimentation to evaluate our models, identify species/forms of P (speciation) and quantify compartments and flows in the biogeochemical cycle.

-- Mechanistic (or sometimes statistical) modeling as a conceptual framework to organize and formalize our research to produce numerical models.
+- Mechanistic (or sometimes statistical) modelling as a conceptual framework to organize and formalize our research to produce numerical models.
 These are used for prediction, to develop and test scenarios, to quantify and prioritize the relative weight of modelled processes according to the contexts and scales considered, to produce or feed decision support tools.

 Some important publications